opensearch-project/documentation-website/_security/access-control/users-roles.md

 1. Repeat these steps for the `opensearch_dashboards_user` and `opensearch_dashboards_read_only` roles.

-### Set up a bulk access role in OpenSearch Dashboards
+### Setting up a bulk access role in OpenSearch Dashboards

 Create a new `bulk_access` role: